10 Analysis of Acids and Bases by Titration

 3. Transfer the weighed crystals to a clean 100 mL volumetric flask, being careful to prevent loss of the crystals.
 To ensure every bit of KHP is transferred, rinse the beaker and the funnel with three small portions of deionized water into the volumetric flask.

 4. Fill the volumetric flask half-full of deionized water, stopper it (parafilm will work if no stoppers are available), and swirl to dissolve the crystals.
-When all solid is dissolved, fill the volumetric flask to the mark with deionized water and mix thoroughly.
+When all solid is dissolved, pour deionized water into the volumetric flask until the level is ~1 cm below the mark, then use a transfer pipet to add deionized water dropwise until the bottom of the meniscus is at the same level as the mark, then mix thoroughly.

 Standardization of the Sodium Hydroxide Solution

-You will now determine the exact concentration of the sodium hydroxide solution that is provided in the laboratory, by titrating the KHP solution prepared above using this.
+You will now determine the exact concentration of the sodium hydroxide solution that is provided in the laboratory, by titrating the KHP solution prepared above using the ~0.1 M NaOH solution provided for you.

 1. Rinse your burets thoroughly with tap water and deionized water.
 A clean buret will drain freely without forming drops on the inside surface.
 Insure that the stopcock functions properly; it must turn freely and must not leak when turned off.